jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 > git commit -m "feat: Handle network errors"
 ```

+## Unit testing network failures

+As good as manually testing network errors are, what's even better is if we can automate them.

+Let's look at a couple of ways we could unit test the displaying or alerts, and while keeping our application intact.

+### Dependency Injection

+- what is it
+- how does it work
+- why is is so handy for unit testing

+### Creating the protocol

+### Refactoring the code to use the protocol

+### Injecting it into our app

+### Leveraging it in our unit tests

 ### What we've learned

 - 💥  How to manually test for network errors